 Please note that you will still need to provide an email address when you first establish a USPTO.gov account.

-For more information, please see our USPTO.gov accounts page for details about accessing our online services and read through our multifactor authentication FAQs.
+For more information, see our USPTO.gov accounts page and our multifactor authentication FAQs.

-Listed below are several MFA options available.
+Listed below are several MFA options.
 For Okta Verify or other authenticator options, you must download, install, and configure the method on your device.

 Okta Verify

-Our agency uses the Okta platform to securely connect you to our applications and tools.
-Okta Verify is a free application to help confirm your identity when signing in to your USPTO.gov account.
-When using this authenticator, you will receive a code from Okta and use it with your password.
+Our agency uses the Okta platform to securely connect to our applications and tools.
+Okta Verify is a free application to help confirm your identity when signing into your USPTO.gov account.

 - Windows devices

-If you have questions about registering or configuring Okta Verify for your USPTO.gov account, you can send an email to OktaVerify.Help@uspto.gov.
+If you have questions about configuring Okta Verify for your USPTO.gov account, send an email to OktaVerify.Help@uspto.gov.

 Authenticator applications

-Authenticator applications can be downloaded to your mobile or desktop device to help prove your identity.
+Authenticator applications set up on your mobile or desktop device help verify your identity during the login process.
 If an unauthorized user attempts to log into your account, the app notifies you and denies them access.

-Time-based one-time password (TOTP) is the mechanism an authenticator app uses to generate short-lived authentication codes when you access our systems.
+These apps use Time-based one-time password (TOTP) to generate short-lived verification codes when you access our systems.
 If you are unable to log in within the timeframe, you’ll receive another code to enter when prompted.

 If you don’t have an authenticator app, you can download and install one on your smartphone or other device.
-There are many authenticator apps that use TOTP, including Google Authenticator, Authy, Duo Security, Microsoft Authenticator, Okta Verify and others.
+There are many authenticator apps, including Google Authenticator, Authy, Duo Security, Microsoft Authenticator, Okta Verify and others.
 You will have to research the options to decide which one works best for you.

 - Authenticator app set-up for Windows desktop